Jan Mlakar: Hajduk Split

+Pisa

+On 27 August 2023, Mlakar returned to Italy with Serie B club Pisa.

+Hajduk Split (loan)

+On 28 January 2025, Mlakar returned to Hajduk Split on loan.

+Amiens (loan)

+In August 2025, Pisa loaned Mlakar again, this time to Amiens in French Ligue 2 until the end of the 2025–26 season.

 International career

 Mlakar was capped for Slovenia at all youth levels from under-15 to under-21.
 He was the top goalscorer of the qualifications for the 2015 UEFA European Under-17 Championship, with eight goals.
-In June 2019, Mlakar was included in the senior squad for the UEFA Euro 2020 qualifying match against Latvia, however, he was an unused substitution.
+In June 2019, Mlakar was included in the senior squad for the UEFA Euro 2020 qualifying match against Latvia, but was an unused substitution.

 As the captain of the under-21 team, he led the player's rebellion against the manager Primož Gliha in October 2020 due to his alleged inappropriate behavior towards players.
 As a result, Gliha was sacked by the Football Association of Slovenia, and Mlakar was not included in the 2021 UEFA European Under-21 Championship squad by the new manager Milenko Ačimovič.

-Mlakar was part of the senior squad for friendlies away to North Macedonia and at home against Gibraltar in June 2021.
-He debuted against the former on 1 June 2021, starting the match and playing for 79 minutes in an eventual 1–1 draw.
-He also started the game at home against Gibraltar on 4 June, where he scored his first senior international goal, putting his nation 4–0 ahead in an eventual 6–0 win.
+Mlakar was part of the senior squad for friendly matches away to North Macedonia and at home against Gibraltar in June 2021.
+He debuted against the former on 1 June, starting the match and playing for 79 minutes in an eventual 1–1 draw.
+Mlakar also started the game at home against Gibraltar on 4 June, where he scored his first senior international goal, putting his nation 4–0 ahead in an eventual 6–0 victory.